mhtess/bdappl/chapters/03-simpleModels.md

 ## A simple generative process

 Imagine we are investigating the **origins of prosocial behavior**:
-Some believe humans are born with a self-interested tendency and only acquire prosociality through instruction (perhaps mediated by language). thers believe altruism in innate; as soon as children are physically and cognitively able to help, they will.
+Some scientists believe humans are born with a self-interested tendency and only acquire prosociality through instruction (perhaps mediated by language).
+Others believe altruism in innate; as soon as children are physically and cognitively able to help, they will.
 To investigate this, we are going to put pre-verbal infants in a context where a person is struggling to complete their goal (e.g., as in [this classic study](https://www.youtube.com/watch?v=kfGAen6QiUE)).

 We plan to conduct this experiment on 20 infants.